 I should also mention that if your second cousin in Port Charlotte or your old college roommate on Pine Island has a fabulous restaurant I simply must try, I’m here for it.
-But this post is about Punta Gorda restaurants and ONLY Punta Gorda restaurants.
+But this post is about the best restaurants Punta Gorda has to offer.
+And ONLY Punta Gorda.

 No one’s crossing a bridge on my watch.

 If you live in Punta Gorda or are visiting our hidden waterfront gem, there’s simply no need to.
-Punta Gorda’s got you covered for days (weeks, even).
+When it comes to great food Punta Gorda’s got you covered for days (weeks, even).

 If you go hungry in this town, you have no one to blame but yourself.